Higher Education Administrative Internships

 Sarah Beth Gable received an internship with the Office of the Provost and Office of Institutional Research to help improve assessment practices at Brandeis.
-The goal of the internship is to catalogue current assessment efforts, provide assistance to academic departments to improve their assessments, and research best practices.
-At the end of the internship, Sarah Beth will write a formal report regarding her assessment efforts which will be used for the five-year NECHE accreditation review.
+The goal of the internship was to catalogue current assessment efforts, provide assistance to academic departments to improve their assessments, and research best practices.
+At the end of the internship, Sarah Beth wrote a formal report regarding her assessment efforts which was used for the five-year NECHE accreditation review.

-Carey Slaeker has been awarded an internship in the School of Arts and Sciences to help facilitate and assess communication strategies within the School.
-The internship has multiple goals: auditing communications from the School in their website, newsletters, social, and print media and assess their effectiveness; work to highlight faculty achievements and projects in internal and external communications and streamline this process; and write and develop news updates for the School to help communicate with Brandeis students.
+Carey Slaeker was awarded an internship in the School of Arts and Sciences to help facilitate and assess communication strategies within the School.
+The internship had multiple goals: auditing communications from the School in their website, newsletters, social, and print media and assess their effectiveness; work to highlight faculty achievements and projects in internal and external communications and streamline this process; and write and develop news updates for the School to help communicate with Brandeis students.

 Anik Chartrand, English (2021-2022)

 Anik Chartrand received an internship with the Student Accessibility Services Office.
-The goal of this internship is to respond to the priority improvements identified by the Campus Accessibility Committee and student collected data.
-This includes overseeing collection of classroom accessibility data, supervising undergraduate student workers, streamlining “user experience” of students seeking accommodations, and creating better processes for faculty requesting support from the office.
+The goal of this internship was to respond to the priority improvements identified by the Campus Accessibility Committee and student collected data.
+This included overseeing collection of classroom accessibility data, supervising undergraduate student workers, streamlining “user experience” of students seeking accommodations, and creating better processes for faculty requesting support from the office.

 Douglas Bafford, Anthropology (2020-2021)

 Doug Bafford was awarded an internship to work with the Undergraduate Research and Creative Collaborations Office to help facilitate faculty-mentored research experiences for undergraduates.
-The goals of the internship are to collect data on student research in order to create a baseline for grant reporting and create a better infrastructure for collecting data in the future.
-He will also aid in planning and executing the 2021 Research Symposium.
-Lastly, Bafford will aid in launching and supporting a peer mentoring program for undergraduate students.
+The goals of the internship were to collect data on student research in order to create a baseline for grant reporting and create a better infrastructure for collecting data in the future.
+He also aided in planning and executing the 2021 Research Symposium.
+Lastly, Bafford helped launch and support a peer mentoring program for undergraduate students.